Djerba the Faithful

 Archive Pigeon / Collierbar

-Hello everyone, I'm looking for the video of Djerba la Fidèle filmed by Belgian television in 1983.
-It's on the Club Med Facebook page but it's very bad, it's very blurry.
-I'm also looking for videos of Santa Teresa in 1984 (shows with Michel Saint-Jean, village chief).
+1. Hello everyone, I'm looking for the video of Djerba la Fidèle filmed by Belgian television in 1983.
+It's on the Club Med Facebook page, but the quality is very poor and blurry.
+I'm also looking for videos of Santa Teresa from 1984 (shows with Michel Saint-Jean, the village chief).
 Many thanks!